Iran's Bavar-373: A Profile

 Sayyad-4B

 Mockups of Sayyad-4B (top), Sayyad-4A (bottom).
-Note the lack of external differences despite a +50% improvement in range
+Note the only minor external differences in fin structure and TVC jet vanes despite a +50% improvement in range.
+Images not to scale.

 So what has driven this significant performance improvement?
 Well, as noted earlier in this article, Sayyad-4 was first seen in August 2014, over 8 years ago.
 Sayyad-4B is actually an entirely different (at best related) missile that was shown in later tests.
 It's unclear exactly what is responsible for the range difference but the dimensions are broadly similar.
 The range difference could be due to any of: